A regional leader

 Parents magazine ranked preemie care at Children's #1 in the nation in its 2013 Best Children's Hospitals survey.
 Our program also was named among the nation's best in U.S. News & World Report's 2014-15 Best Children's Hospitals report.

 Children's offers state-of-the-art Neonatal Intensive Care Units (NICUs) in two locations:

-- In Milwaukee, our Level IV, 43-bed NICU and 16-bed Progressive Care Unit care for more than 700 critically ill babies each year, including premature babies, those with birth defects and those requiring immediate surgery.
+- In Milwaukee, our Level IV, 69-bed NICU cares for more than 700 critically ill babies each year, including premature babies, those with birth defects and those requiring immediate surgery.

 - In Neenah, Wis., our Level III, 22-bed NICU provides critical care to premature and sick infants in northeast Wisconsin.